Bern's Steak House in Tampa, Florida, is an award-winning restaurant that has been satisfying carnivorous cravings for more than 60 years.

 History

-Bern's is named after Bern Laxer, an advertising guy who left New York City with his wife, Gert, to see family in Tampa in the early 1950s and never left.
+Bern's is named after Bern Laxer, an advertising executive who left New York City with his wife, Gert, in the early 1950s to see family in Tampa and never returned.

 To accommodate their growing business, they acquired the Beer Haven bar at 1208 S Howard Avenue in South Tampa in 1956, took on investors, and ultimately launched Bern's Steak House.

-- Epicurean Hotel, Autograph Collection - a hotel for foodies across the street from Bern's with Elevage SoHo Kitchen & Bar (recommended by Michelin Guide) and a rooftop cocktail bar.
+- Epicurean Hotel, Autograph Collection, is a hotel for foodies across the street from Bern's.
+It features Elevage SoHo Kitchen & Bar (recommended by Michelin Guide) and a rooftop cocktail bar.

-- Bern's Fine Wines & Spirits - a retail shop offering a range of products from everyday wines to rare vintages and limited releases.
+- Bern's Fine Wines & Spirits is a retail shop that sells everything from everyday wines to rare vintages and limited-release products.

 Wine Cellar

-As I mentioned earlier, Bern's Steak House is home to one of the world's largest wine collections, totaling more than 600,000 bottles and 6,500 labels.
-Dessert wines alone account for 1,000 of those labels.
+As I mentioned, Bern's Steak House has one of the world's largest wine collections, totaling more than 600,000 bottles and 6,500 labels.
+Dessert wines account for 1,000 of those labels.

 Dinner at Bern's